ryanalden/esphome-jura-component/README.md

 FA:OE | Cycles through menu options clockwise [dial-clockwise] FA:0F | Reads "B. Full", Freezes up
 DA:16 | Shows the final two digits on the display, i.e. "16.."

+#### To-Do:
+- Determine how to initiate a Force Rinse action on this model
+- Status of "Fill Beans", "Need Cleaning", and "Need Flushing"
+- Actual machine power state (currently we use an 'Optimistic', 'Assumed State' Template switch in ESPhome)